Edit elements with the new Visual Editor

 Edit interactive or dynamic elements

-If you use Interactive Mode to go away from the originally loaded URL, the new Visual Editor does not execute any changes that you made to the original URL.
+If you navigate away from the originally loaded URL while in Interactive Mode, the Visual Editor does not apply changes you made to the original URL.

 To visit and edit a different page on your website, see the Change the page that loads in the visual editor section.